Skip to content

 Genes and Genetics Explained in Grand Rapids, Michigan

 Our bodies are built from a detailed biological “blueprint” stored in our genes.
-For people living in Grand Rapids, MI, understanding genes and genetics can help you make informed decisions about your health, your family, and when to seek local genetic services at places like Spectrum Health, Trinity Health Grand Rapids, Metro Health, and Mercy Health.
+For people living in Grand Rapids, MI, understanding genes and genetics can help you make informed decisions about your health, your family, and when to seek local genetic services at places like Corewell Health (formerly Spectrum Health), Trinity Health Grand Rapids, and University of Michigan Health-West (formerly Metro Health).

 What Are Genes, DNA, and Chromosomes?